 Subject Areas: Languages and International Studies

-Dr Mark Orme (BA (Hons), PGCE TESOL, PhD, FHEA) is a member of the Executive Team of the School of Journalism, Language and Communication and leads an academic team of over forty colleagues working in Modern Foreign Languages, International Business Communication and Area Studies.
+Dr Mark Orme (BA (Hons), PGCE TESOL, PhD, FHEA) is a member of the Executive Team of the School of Language and Global Studies and leads an academic team of over thirty colleagues working across a range of Modern Foreign Languages.
 He has an extensive publications record, represents the University on several national and international committees, and teaches a range of modules at a variety of levels in French Language and Culture.

 Modern Languages and Cultures Research Unit for Speech and Language

 Dr Mark Orme has been at UCLan since 1996 and he has also worked at Lancaster University (1992-1996).
 His academic qualifications are:

 PGCE TESOL and Modern Languages, University of Leicester School of Education, 1992